Justin Turner Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.84 team ERA ranks fifth across all MLB pitching staffs.
+- The Astros have a 3.84 team ERA that ranks fourth among all league pitching staffs.

+- Astros pitchers combine to surrender 153 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- In his last appearance on Tuesday, the right-hander went 4 2/3 innings against the Miami Marlins, allowing four earned runs while surrendering six hits.
+- In his most recent time out on Wednesday, the righty tossed five innings against the Miami Marlins, giving up four earned runs while surrendering nine hits.

-- In 23 games this season, the 26-year-old has a 4.49 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .235 to opposing hitters.
+- The 40-year-old has put together a 3.36 ERA and 7.5 strikeouts per nine innings across 19 games this season, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.